Best Bug Spray for Kids

 The important thing to remember is you must choose the most effective ingredient for your specific outing before you let the smell or feel influence your decisions.
 Protection from insect-borne diseases and staying itch-free should always factor higher than how a product smells or feels (minus an obvious allergic reaction of course).
 Thankfully, 20% picaridin is effective for most types of insects, and it is generally considered safe for most people when used according to the directions.
 Plus, the odor associated with picaridin evaporates once the product is dry, so there is no annoying smell left behind.
 This smell evaporation means options like Sawyer Insect Repellent are virtually smell-free in the long-run.
 If you like a little scent with your spray, our testers liked the light smell of OFF!
 Family Care, which most described as pleasant or "not bad."
 Cutter Skinsations Insect Repellent seems to have a stronger scent, but many testers still felt it less offensive than most of the competition in this lineup.

-Selecting an effective and safe bug spray for your family doesn't have to be a confusing hassle.
-You can use our extensive research and test results to guide you in the right direction to find the best products for your activity and goals.
-Whether you plan to hike in the deep woods or spend time near the water, there is something for you in this review.
-We bought, tested, and analyzed some of the top sprays on the market.
+Choosing a safe and effective family bug spray shouldn't have to be a confusing process.
+We've done extensive research and testing to point you in the right direction to find the best options for all your adventure goals.
+Whether you're planning a deep woods hike or spending time near water with mosquitoes, we have something in our lineup for you.
+We purchased and tested some of the top sprays available.
 Plus, we consulted with experts about which ingredients are considered safe and for whom.
-We feel there is an option for almsot everyone and every activity in our roundup of award winners and high-ranking contenders.
+We think there is something for every member of your family and most activities in our roundup of award winners and high-ranking competitors.

 — Wendy Schmitz